manojchowdary24/TimeSheetsManager/README.md

 - Once everything looks goood.
 Please go to the following url. http://localhost:8080

+UI Code has been moved to new repository
 **_Running the UI code Alone:_**

 - Once the repo has been cloned change the directory to the ui folder which is